yawjalik/machine-learning/README.md

-# machine-learning
+# Machine Learning Algorithms

-Machine learning algorithms implemented in Octave for the course "Machine Learning" by Andrew Ng
+#### Machine learning algorithms implemented in Octave for the course "Machine Learning" by Andrew Ng